slic3r/Slic3r/.github/ISSUE_TEMPLATE.md

 ### Version
-_Version of SupserSlicer used goes here, Use `About->About SuperSlicer`_
+_Version of Slic3r used goes here_

+_Use `About->About Slic3r` for release versions._

+_Do not report Prusa3D Slic3r bugs here without confirming it is a problem on a development release of Slic3r, or your issue will be closed. *Only* use normal Slic3r version IDs._

+_For -dev versions, use `git describe --tag` or get the hash value for the version you downloaded or `git rev-parse HEAD`_

 ### Operating system type + version
-_What OS are you using (and version)_
+_What OS are you using, and state any version #s_

-### 3D printer brand / version + firmware version (if known)
-_What 3D printer brand / version are you printing on, is it a stock model or did you modify the printer, what firmware is running on your printer, version of the firmware #s_

 ### Behavior
 * _Describe the problem_